STORY Antiques & Flea Markets in Japan Pick up something truly interesting to take home at one of Japan's many markets

 Otakara Antique Market at Osaki Shrine — Tochigi

-Located 80 kilometers north of Tokyo in Tochigi , the Otakara Antique Market is held on the second Sunday of every month from 7 a.m. to 4 p.m. and features a range of old antiques and kimonos.
+Located 80 kilometers north of Tokyo in Tochigi , the Otakara Antique Market is held on the second Sunday of every month (the third Saturday in November) from 8 a.m. to sundown features a range of old antiques and kimonos.
 Recommended for those looking for a scenic trip outside of Tokyo.

 Kogane Shrine Antique Market — Gifu